The Forest Path is a pleasant 4.5 km bushwalking trail in Royal National Park, following the Hacking River and looping around Forest Island.

 The total distance of the two walks combined (there is some overlap with Lady Carrington Drive) is about 7.5 km.

-Check out our list of great walking tracks in Royal National Park for even more walks in this area.
+Read our guide on the best walking tracks in Royal National Park for more ideas.